rbisdorff/Digraph3/docSphinx/tutorial.rst

 We call **choice** in a graph, respectively a digraph, a subset of its vertices, resp. of its nodes or actions.
 A choice *Y* is called **internally stable** or **independent** when there exist **no links** (edges) or relations (arcs) between its members.
 Furthermore, a choice *Y* is called **externally stable** when for each vertex, node or action *x* not in *Y*, there exists at least a member *y* of *Y* such that *x* is linked or related to *y*.
 Now, an internally **and** externally stable choice is called a **kernel**.

 A first trivial example is immediately given by the maximal independent vertices sets (MISs) of the n-cycle graph (see :ref:`IsomorphicMIS-Tutorial-label`).
-Indeed, each MIS in the n-cycle graph is by definition independent, ie internally stable, and each non selected vertex in the n-cycle graph is in relation with either one or even two members of the MIS.
+Indeed, each MIS in the n-cycle graph is by definition independent, i.e. internally stable, and each non selected vertex in the n-cycle graph is in relation with either one or even two members of the MIS.
 See, for instance, the four non isomorphic MISs of the 12-cycle graph as shown in :numref:`MISc12`.

 In all graph or symmetric digraph, the *maximality condition* imposed on the internal stability is equivalent to the external stability condition.
 Indeed, if there would exist a vertex or node not related to any of the elements of a choice, then we may safely add this vertex or node to the given choice without violating its internal stability.
 All kernels must hence be maximal independent choices.
 In fact, in a topological sense, they correspond to maximal **holes** in the given graph.